fhildeb/ba-linux-unix/README.md

 BA Bash Course from the University of Applied Science Mittweida that took place in 2017.

+> Filenames or Outputs might appear in German.

 ## Course Contents

 The course focused on operating systems and their history, especially UNIX.
 The focal points included operating systems' classifications, properties, and UNIX models.